robotframework/robotframework/doc/userguide/src/ExecutingTestCases/PostProcessing.rst

 By default, Rebot reports output file paths and possible errors and warnings on the console.
-This can be controlled with the :option:`--console` option that supports the following values:
+This can be controlled with the :option:`--console` option that supports the following case-insensitive values:

 `verbose`
     Report output file paths, errors and warnings (default).